Nicosia: Medieval Nicosia

-On his way to the Holy Land during the Third Crusade in 1187, Richard I of England's fleet was plagued by storms, making him stop first at Crete and then at Rhodes.
-Three ships continued on, one of which was carrying Joan of England, Queen of Sicily and Berengaria of Navarre, Richard's bride-to-be.
-Two of the ships were wrecked off Cyprus, but the ship bearing Joan and Berengaria made it safely to Limassol.
-Joan refused to come ashore, fearing she would be captured and held hostage by Isaac Komnenos, who hated Franks.
-Her ship sat at anchor for a full week before Richard arrived on 8 May.
-Outraged at the treatment of his sister and his future bride, Richard invaded.
-Richard laid siege to Nicosia, met and defeated Komnenos at Tremetousia and became ruler of the island, but sold it to the Knights Templar.
+On his way to the Holy Land during the Third Crusade in 1189, Richard I of England's fleet was plagued by storms, forcing him to stop first at Crete and then at Rhodes.
+Three ships continued onward, including one carrying Joan of England, Queen of Sicily and Berengaria of Navarre, Richard's bride-to-be.
+Two of the ships were wrecked off the coast of Cyprus, but Joan and Berengaria's vessel reached Limassol safely.
+Joan refused to come ashore, fearing she would be captured and held hostage by Isaac Komnenos, the ruler of Cyprus and an enemy of the Franks.
+Fearing a hostile reception, the survivors remained at anchor off the coast for a full week until Richard's arrival on 8 May.
+Outraged by the perceived hostility towards his sister and his future bride, Richard invaded.
+Richard besieged Nicosia, defeated Komnenos at Tremetousia and took control of the island, before selling it a short while later to the Knights Templar.

-Frankish rule of Cyprus started from 1192 and lasted until 1489.
-During this time, Nicosia was the capital of the medieval Kingdom of Cyprus, the seat of Lusignan kings, the Latin Church and the Frankish administration of the island.
-During Frankish rule, the walls of the city were built along with many other palaces and buildings, including the gothic Cathedral of Saint Sophia.
-The tombs of the Lusignan kings can be found there.
+Frankish rule of Cyprus lasted from 1192 until 1489.
+During this period, Nicosia served as the capital of the medieval Kingdom of Cyprus, and as the seat of the Lusignan kings, the Latin Church and the island's Frankish administration.
+The walls of the city were constructed during this era, along with numerous palaces and public buildings, including the gothic Cathedral of Saint Sophia.
+The tombs of the Lusignan kings are also located here.